TechnoCraftre/healthcare-demo/README.md

  Healthcare Project – Resilient Deployment & Monitoring

 In healthcare, consistency and oversight are critical.
 This project demonstrates a fully automated system where the application is deployed safely, and the system’s health is always visible.
-Manual setup or accidental downtime is completely avoided through automation.
+Manual setup and accidental downtime is completely avoided through automation.

-🚀 How It Operates
+🚀 How the Infrastructure Operates
-Infrastructure

 --> Terraform provisions three servers: